Hubert Hamilton: Military career

 In late 1899 Hamilton left Egypt and was immediately engaged in another war, against the Boers in South Africa, where he was again appointed aide-de-camp to Major-General Kelly-Kenny, by now commander of the 6th Division.
-From January 1900 he was a staff officer with the role of Deputy Assistant Adjutant-General, and performed so well in this position that he was advanced to Assistant Adjutant-General in July 1900 and recommended to Lord Kitchener as a personal aide-de-camp and Military Secretary from November 1900.
-He was engaged in operations in the Orange Free State, Transvaal and Cape Colony and also saw action at the battle of Paardeberg, for which he was Mentioned in Despatches three times (31 March 1900, 16 April 1901, 29 July 1902) and awarded the Queen's South Africa Medal with four clasps and King's South Africa Medal with two clasps.
+From January 1900 he was a staff officer with the role of deputy assistant adjutant-general, and performed so well in this position that he was advanced to assistant adjutant-general in July 1900 and recommended to Lord Kitchener as a personal aide-de-camp and military secretary from November 1900.
+He was engaged in operations in the Orange Free State, Transvaal and Cape Colony and also saw action at the battle of Paardeberg, for which he was mentioned in dispatches three times (31 March 1900, 16 April 1901, 29 July 1902) and awarded the Queen's South Africa Medal with four clasps and King's South Africa Medal with two clasps.
 For his field service, he was appointed aide-de-camp to the King, and given a brevet promotion to colonel.

 With the war's successful conclusion, Hamilton returned home in June 1902, carrying the peace despatches from Lord Kitchener to the government and the King, who received him at Windsor Castle.
-Less than six months later, Hamilton accompanied Kitchener to India, again as his Military Secretary, and received the substantive rank of colonel on 28 November 1902.
-In 1906 he left Kitchener's service to assume command of the 7th Brigade and was made a Companion of the Order of the Bath.
-In 1908 Hamilton left 7th Brigade for a promotion to major general and an appointment as Chief of General Staff in the Mediterranean.
-In 1909 he was made a Commander of the Royal Victorian Order.
-His last peacetime appointment was in England, commanding the North Midland Division of the Territorial Force from 1911.
+Less than six months later, Hamilton accompanied Kitchener to India, again as his military secretary, and received the substantive rank of colonel on 28 November 1902.
+In February 1906 he left Kitchener's service and returned to England to assume command of the 7th Infantry Brigade, and with it came the temporary rank of brigadier general, He was made a Companion of the Order of the Bath (CB) in June.
+In October 1908 Hamilton left the 7th Brigade for a temporary promotion to major general and an appointment as chief of the general staff in the Mediterranean, in succession to Major General John Maxwell.
+In April 1909 he was made a Commander of the Royal Victorian Order (CVO).
+In June his rank of major general became substantive.

+His last peacetime appointment was in England, commanding the North Midland Division of the Territorial Force (TF) from January 1911, taking over from Brigadier General Hugh Archdale.
+Hamilton then received command of the 3rd Division, which his brother Bruce had commanded a decade earlier, from Major General Henry Rawlinson in June 1914.